This post may contain affiliate links. Please see my disclosure policy for details.

 But, in recent years the craft beer scene in the country and especially Vilnius has gone off the charts.

-Every bar you walk into will have specially craft beers to buy.
+Every bar you walk into will have specially crafted beers to buy.
 I tried cherry beer, IPAs and sour beer too.

 3. ‘999’ Triple 9 Vodka